ana-maria-neacsu/wordcount/README.md

-# Coding Example

-## George Backend Chapter - Coding Challenge
+# George Backend Chapter - Coding Challenge
 Congratulations.
 You made it to our final recruiting stage which is a coding challenge.
 In this stage you have to show practical skills in the things which you discussed in the previous recruiting stage:
 - Object-Oriented Programming
 - Refactoring